 Mediation is a popular form of dispute resolution because of its success rate and relatively low cost.
-Whether mediation is court-ordered or entered through mutual agreement of the parties, it can become legally binding once both parties sign a mediation agreement, with a few exceptions.
+Mediation can be court-ordered or entered into voluntarily by the parties.
+It becomes legally binding when both parties sign a mediation agreement.
+There are a few exceptions.

 What Is Mediation?

 Mediation is a meeting where the parties of a case sit down with a mediator who will assist in negotiating a mutually acceptable resolution.
-The mediator is an impartial and neutral person who is usually an attorney with an understanding of personal injury law or law relevant to the case.
-Generally, a mediator will be mutually agreed upon by the party’s attorneys, but if the attorneys cannot agree, the court may appoint a mediator.
+The mediator is an impartial and neutral person who is usually an attorney who understands personal injury law or law relevant to the case.
+Usually, the party’s attorneys mutually agree on a mediator.
+If the attorneys cannot agree, the court may appoint a mediator.

 The purpose of mediation is to have a cooperative conversation about the case with the guidance of a neutral third party.
-Mediation is usually confidential, meaning what is said during mediation cannot be used at a trial if mediation is unsuccessful.
+Mediation is usually confidential.
+This means statements made during mediation can’t be used in a trial if mediation fails.
 This encourages everyone to be honest and open and increases the likelihood of a successful mediation process.

 What Is Not Confidential During a Mediation in South Carolina?

-While the purpose of mediation is to discuss the strengths and weaknesses of a case without the fear of any information provided being used during the trial.
-If the mediation is unsuccessful, there are some types of information that will not be confidential, such as:
+The purpose of mediation is to discuss a case’s strengths and weaknesses.
+There’s no fear of using any provided information during the trial.
+However if the mediation is unsuccessful, some types of information will not be confidential, such as:

 - Information for which confidentiality was waived or stipulated to by all parties